NinjaInShade/ninja/sql/README.md

 ### getRow

-Performs a select query and returns the first row found
+Returns first row found from the given table and conditions

 Parameters: